Author wearing a white shirt, gray floral pants, and brown boots, with a belt and accessories, smiling against a plain background.

 The romance side of the stories allowed me to explore character development.
 The Mers’ magic depends on intimacy, a twist on the fables of sirens as seductive killers.
 The love is sensual, not explicit.
 There are plenty of books with five-alarm chilis for spice.
 I wanted to dive into the emotional entanglement of relationships and pick apart the knots.
 Even mermaids have issues.

 One reader referred to my books as ‘eco romantasy,’ saying they were probably the first of their kind.
 If so, let me blaze that trail.
-As long as we have an environmental crisis, we have plenty of material to work with.
+As long as we have an environmental crisis, I have plenty of material to work with.